lopezk38/csgoWalker/README.md

 Installation:

 	Step 1.
 Install dependancies.
 	Step 2.
 "Run C:\Program Files\vJoy\x64\vJoyConf.exe" and make sure the X and Y axes are enabled.
-You may disable everything else.
+Disable everything else.
 Make sure Enable vJoy is checked.
 	Step 3.
 Run the binary in "csgoWalk\bin\Debug\csgoWalk.exe" Step 4.
 Enable joystick in CS:GO settings
 	Step 5.
+Run "joystick 1" in CS:GO console
+	Step 6.
+Run "bind "S1_UP" "xmove"" in CS:GO console
+	Step 7.
+Run "joy_advanced "1"
+	Step 8.
+Run "joy_advaxisx 3" in CS:GO console
+	Step 9.
+Run "joy_advaxisy 1" in CS:GO console
+	Step 10.
 Run "joy_response_move 0" in CS:GO console
+	Step 11.
+Run "joy_forwardthreshold "0.1"" in CS:GO console

+Other notes:

+	You can use joy_forwardthreshold "0.1" to adjust the speed at which you move.
+A value of "0.1" will make you move at 130 units/second while "0.15" will make you move at 112 units/s